-If you are a stockholder of record as of the close of business on the record date and you do not mark any selections but return the signed proxy card, your shares will be voted by the proxies named on the proxy card "FOR" each of the nominees listed in this proxy statement, "FOR" the proposal to ratify the appointment of E&Y as our independent registered public accounting firm for the year ending December 31, 2022 and "FOR" the proposal to approve the 2022 Incentive Plan.
-If you are a stockholder of record as of the close of business on the record date and you return the signed proxy card, the proxy holders may vote in their discretion with respect to any other matters that properly come before the meeting.
+If you are a stockholder of record as of the close of business on the record date and you do not mark any selections but return the proxy card signed and dated, your shares will be voted by the proxies named on the proxy card "FOR" each of the nominees listed in this proxy statement, "FOR" the approval of the non-binding Say-on-Pay Proposal, "FOR" the proposal to ratify the appointment of E&Y as our independent registered public accounting firm for the year ending December 31, 2025, and "FOR" the proposal to approve the 2025 Incentive Plan.
+If you are a stockholder of record as of the close of business on the record date and you return the proxy card signed and dated, the proxy holders may vote in their discretion with respect to any other matters that properly come before the meeting.
 If any nominee named in this Proxy Statement is unwilling or unable to serve as a director, our board may nominate another individual for election as a director at the annual meeting, and the persons named as proxy holders will vote "FOR" the election of any substitute nominee.

 If you are a stockholder of record as of the close of business on the record date and you wish to name as a proxy someone other than the proxies named on the proxy card, you may do so by crossing out the name of the designated proxies and inserting the name of another person.
 In that case, it will be necessary to sign the proxy card and deliver it to the person so named and for the person so named to be present at and vote at the meeting with the properly executed and marked proxy card.
-Proxy cards so marked should not be mailed to us or to American Stock Transfer and Trust Company, LLC.
+Proxy cards so marked should not be mailed to us or to Equiniti.